 Unlike a loan, which generally is for a fixed amount for a fixed time with a prearranged repayment schedule, there is much greater flexibility with a line of credit.
 There are also typically fewer restrictions on the use of funds.

-Pro Tip: Consider a line of credit if you need cash fast or want to strengthen your credit profile.
+Tip: Consider a line of credit if you need cash fast or want to strengthen your credit profile.

-Line of credit pros and cons
+Line of credit general pros and cons

-- You only pay interest on the funds you use and that the capital is available whenever you need it.
+- You only pay interest on the funds you use and the capital is available whenever you need it.

 - Most businesses are eligible, even if they’re young or don’t have the highest credit scores.